Author : Maryanne Bowring

 The pandemic has turned the housing market on its head.
-The stamp duty holiday has dramatically increased house prices right across the country making buying a first home even more out of reach than it was a couple of years ago, while the staycation boom has driven landlords towards short-term lets taking large numbers of properties off the rental market.
-With demand up and supply down, the cost and desirability of many locations around the country has completely changed.
+The stamp duty holiday has dramatically increased house prices right across the country, making buying a first home even more out of reach than it was a couple of years ago, while the staycation boom has driven landlords towards short-term lets taking large numbers of properties off the rental market.
+With demand up and supply down, the cost and desirability of many locations around the country have completely changed.

-According to the Land Registry the average price of a UK home is currently £265,688 but some areas are hugely more expensive and some are definitely cheaper.
-So where are the most affordable towns and cities in the UK to live right now?
+According to the Land Registry, the average price of a UK home is currently £265,688 but some areas are hugely more expensive and some are cheaper.
+So where are the most affordable towns and cities in the UK to live in right now?
 Research published last week by Flowercard puts Telford and Wrekin – about 28 miles from Birmingham – top of the list, with average rents coming in at around £450 a month and the price of one-bedroom homes at an affordable £95,000.

-The company says the second most affordable place to live is Newport, the third-largest city in Wales, where monthly rent is around £542 a month.
+The company says the second most affordable place to live is Newport, the third-largest city in Wales, where the monthly rent is around £542 a month.
 For those who prefer to buy, a one-bedroom property can still be snapped up for less than £150,000.
-They put another Welsh location, Cardiff, in third place with average rental costs around £566 for a one-bedroom apartment and one-bedroom properties priced lower than Newport at less than £120,000.
+They put another Welsh location, Cardiff, in third place with average rental costs of around £566 for a one-bedroom apartment and one-bedroom properties priced lower than Newport at less than £120,000.

-Leaders Romans Group (LRG) have put together their own list of affordable locations - all across the north of England - that undercut the national average, with properties available to buy for £250,000 or less and good value rents.
+Derby, Newcastle on Tyne, Middlesbrough, Blackpool, Kingston-upon-Hull, and Ipswich all command rents of less than £600 per month and they all have one-bedroom properties for sale at under £150,000.
+Slough in Berkshire is the only town in Flowercard's top 10 that is located in the southeast.
+Here, monthly rents are considerably more expensive at around £800 a month while one-bedroom homes can’t be found for less than £214,000.
+Leaders Romans Group (LRG) has put together its own list of affordable locations - all across the north of England - that undercut the national average, with properties available to buy for £250,000 or less and good value rents.

 Here’s their listing, based on current Rightmove adverts: